Prefer to have something to print and read on paper? Download this tutorial series as a PDF: Using Photo Ephemeris Web, Tutorials Parts 0-5.pdf

-Under the map the events timeline shows the day’s events: times and directions of sunrise, sunset, moonrise and moonset (where they occur) twilight times, moon phase and new moon visibility information.
+Under the map the events timeline shows the day’s events: times and directions of sunrise, sunset, moonrise and moonset (where they occur) twilight times, moon phase, lunar perigee and apogee, new moon visibility information (read more about moon events).
 On small screens you can scroll across the events timeline to view all of the day’s events.

 At the very bottom of the screen the chart shows 24 hour sun and moon altitudes in graphic form.
 You can Drag the time slider to adjust the time and see the azimuth and altitude information displayed numerically in the legend.

 - Previous day, Now and Next day buttons

 Radiating out from the red pin on the map you can see the azimuths (relative to true north) of sunrise (yellow line), sunset (orange line), moonrise (light blue) and moonset (dark blue).
 Using the previous and next day buttons you can see the azimuth of an event change over time.